facade of the site (summer 2018)

 The naive architecture in the garden is an ongoing affair.
 In 2015 Emelyanov added constructions which depict an airport.

-This airport is named F. Cheval 1, a humoristic reference to the famous french postman who created le Palais Ideal (the Ideal Palace).
+This airport is named F. Cheval 1, a humorous reference to the famous French postman who created le Palais Ideal (the Ideal Palace).

 The picture below portrays the control tower.

 During 2016 Emelyanov expanded the scope of his activities in the field of art environments, both in conceptual and in practical terms.

 He took into service a Парк музей народного и современного искусства "Зубчаниновский (Park museum of folk and contemporary art "Zubchaninovka").

 The site includes a piece of unused land located out of town.
 The office is equipped with a signboard and some smaller creations already have been arranged.

 The text on the sign on the facade explains what is located here: Русский музей современного народного творчества имени И. В. Карпунова (Russian Museum of contemporary folk art named I.V.
 Karpunov).

 With the transformation of the site from art environment into a museum, Emelyanov is taking an important step, because it underlines that self-taught artists and art environments deserve a full-fledged place in the art world.
 The homage to Ivan Karpunov (1909-2004), an artist from a previous generation living in Samara and characterized by a unique handwriting, is fully in accordance with this.